 Bread – My favorite bread making book for beginner and intermediate bakers.
 Big glossy photos, easy to follow recipes, and lots of before-and-after examples help empower you to start tweaking and adapting your favorite bread recipes.
 More on why I love this book here.

-Indian-ish by Priya Krishna (Amazon, IndieBound) — I bought this book as part of The Kitchn’s Cookbook Club and it has completely changed the way I think of vegetarian food, and making Indian food.
-The recipes are easy to follow, Priya includes a photo list and glossary to help make the ingredients easy to find, and the meals are so hearty and satisfying even the most carnivorous of meat eaters won’t feel like their meal is missing meat.
+Indian-ish by Priya Krishna (Amazon) — I bought this book as part of The Kitchn's Cookbook Club and it has completely changed the way I think of vegetarian food, and making Indian food.
+The recipes are easy to follow, Priya includes a photo list and glossary to help make the ingredients easy to find, and the meals are so hearty and satisfying even the most carnivorous of meat eaters won't feel like their meal is missing meat.

 Gotta try: The aloo parathas, the dal, and the Malaysian ramen.

-How to Bake Everything by Mark Bittman (Amazon, IndieBound) — The title really is what it promises.
+How to Bake Everything by Mark Bittman — The title really is what it promises.
 If you need a basic, straightforward recipe for pretty much anything from puff pastry to drop cookies to pizza dough, tarts, pies, sweet, savory, fougasse, ciabatta, sourdough and more, this book has you covered.
 The detailed illustrations and charts are hugely helpful, and I like that most of the recipes include a list of suggested variations if you want to go beyond the basics.

-Smitten Kitchen Everyday by Deb Perelman (Amazon, IndieBound) — Deb is the OG of food bloggers, and you really can’t go wrong with her recipes.
+Smitten Kitchen Everyday by Deb Perelman — Deb is the OG of food bloggers, and you really can't go wrong with her recipes.
 From ingenious shortcuts for making fall-off-the-bone ribs without a grill, to a formula for making the best birthday cake that can be scaled up or down as needed, to vegetable mains and entrees kids and adults alike will love, this cookbook has a little bit of everything for everyone.

 Gotta try: Miso Maple Ribs, Best Birthday Cake

-The Food Lab (Amazon, IndieBound) — For a scientific approach to cooking, look no further than J. Kenji Lopez-Alt’s The Food Lab.
+The Food Lab by J. Kenji Lopez-Alt — For a scientific approach to cooking, look no further than J. Kenji Lopez-Alt's The Food Lab.
 Part visual textbook, part cookbook, Lopez-Alt shines a spotlight on the science behind many popular recipes and techniques, explaining how to get the creamiest mac & cheese, crispiest fried chicken, or two-minute foolproof hollandaise?
 This is the book for you.
 I especially appreciate that he walks you through the recipe development process; understanding that there are multiple ways to make the same dish and why he recommends certain ones has been hugely helpful to my own cooking journey.

 Gotta try: Pesto Sauce, Fried Chicken, Slow-Cooked Bolognese

-Where Cooking Begins (Amazon, IndieBound) — Bon Appetit‘s editor at large Carla Lalli Music’s debut cookbook is the epitome of practical cooking.
+Where Cooking Begins — Former Bon Appetit editor at large Carla Lalli Music’s debut cookbook is the epitome of practical cooking.
 The book is broken down into three parts: The Strategy, The Techniques, and The Recipes.
 She begins by explaining her grocery shopping and pantry philosophy before demonstrating a handful of basic cooking techniques and how to apply them to a variety of ingredients.
 She then uses those techniques in recipes throughout the book.
 Each recipe is accompanied by a list of “ingredient swaps” to help you take the same recipe and adapt it based on the season or what you happen to get in your CSA box that week.

 Barkeeper's Friend — This stuff is NO JOKE.
 Make sure you get the powder, not the liquid version.
 When you have a pan with a stubborn stain or oil or grease burn marks that just won't budge, Barkeeper's Friend will be your friend too.
 We use it on all our baking pans and especially on our stainless steel All-Clad pans to keep them looking good-as-new.
 Simply apply a generous shake to a damp surface and scrub.
 Rinse and repeat if — and I do mean if — needed.